School of Music Ensemble Auditions

 For anyone interested in a combo: Please contact professor Steve Snyder at email@example.com with your information (name, year in school, instrument and an optional brief summary of past jazz experiences).

-First-year student and transfer student auditions for the DePauw University Orchestra take place on Monday, August 25.
-Auditions for returning students will take place on Tuesday, August 26.
-A sign-up sheet for orchestra auditions will be available when you arrive on campus in the Green Center for Performing Arts outside GCPA 1117 (Orcenith Smith's studio) to enter your name, instrument, and time.
+First-year student and transfer student auditions for the DePauw University Orchestra take place on Monday, August 24.
+Auditions for returning students will take place on Tuesday, August 25.
+When you arrive on campus, a sign-up sheet for orchestra auditions will be available in the Green Center for Performing Arts outside GCPA 1117 (Orcenith Smith's studio) to enter your name, instrument, and time.
 Please check your Orientation Week schedule to make sure that there are no conflicts.

 The audition will consist of three parts:

-1. You should prepare music that demonstrates two styles of musical performance:
+1. You should prepare your own music that demonstrates two styles of musical performance:

 a. fast, technical playing, and, also